x86_64 VM

 3. Select the x86_64 Ubuntu ISO.
 You must use the version O'Malley has given you

-4. Set the RAM to AT LOT of your total RAM.
+4. Set the RAM to A LOT of your total RAM.
 We recommend at least 8GB if you have 32GB

-5. Set the CPU Cores to AT LOT of your total cores.
+5. Set the CPU Cores to A LOT of your total cores.
 We recommend at least 4 if you have an 8-core CPU

 6. Set the Storage.
 We recommend at least 32GB